kotokatu/rsschool-cv/cv.md

 # About Me

-I first became interested in computer science when I got my first desktop back in 2001, but at that moment I was already a Linguistics major, so I never pursued CS field as a career.
-After having worked for an international forest industry corporation for 15 years I decided to change my career path to something that feels more satisfying and authentic to me.
-Becoming a Front-end developer has become my dream and my goal.
+I first became interested in computer science when I got my first desktop back in 2001, but at that moment I was already a Linguistics major, so I never pursued the CS field as a career.
+After having worked as a purchasing specialist for an international forest industry company for 15 years I decided to switch my career path to something that feels more satisfying and authentic.
+Becoming a Front-End developer has become my personal challenge, my dream and my goal.

 # My Skills